Top 5 SaneBox alternatives – tried and tested

 The only type of emails that don’t require you to have an unsubscribe link is transactional emails such as:

 Despite being the first point of interaction, welcome emails are often overlooked.
-Many marketers still only utilize it as a sign-up confirmation, resulting in a dead-end that doesn’t trigger any more action from the subscribers.
+Many marketers still only use it as a sign-up confirmation, resulting in a dead-end that doesn't trigger any more action from the subscribers.

 Tweaking your welcome emails is a great way to get things started with your new customer.